 You can apply to study or work for a semester or more in an Arab country.
 Arabic students may also participate in the Universitywide St Andrews Abroad programme.
-Further information on page 129 and online at: www.st-andrews.ac.uk/ study-abroad
+Further information on page 143 and online at: www.st-andrews.ac.uk/ study-abroad

 These grades are the overall standards required to consider you for entry.
-You can find out more about Standard, Minimum and Gateway entry requirements on page 167.
+You can find out more about Standard, Minimum and Gateway entry requirements on page 33.

-- Standard entry grades AAAB Minimum entry grades AABB - Gateway entry grades BBBB
+- Standard entry grades AAAB

-- Standard entry grades AAB

-- Minimum entry grades ABB
+- Minimum entry grades AABB

-- International Baccalaureate: Standard entry grades 36 (HL 6,6,5)
+- · Gateway entry grades BBBB

-- Minimum entry grades 36 (HL 6,5,5)
+- Standard entry grades 36 (HL 6,6,5) - Minimum entry grades 36 (HL 6,5,5)

-"One of the highlights of my university experience was the opportunity to study Arabic in Jordan.
+"One of the highlights of my university experience was the opportunity to study Arabic in Tordan.
 I lived in the magnificent city of Amman and used my weekends to travel outside the capital.
 I did all this while continuing to learn Arabic both through these travels and also through the excellent language institute I studied at during the weekdays.
 Study abroad immerses you linguistically and culturally."